 Covers interviewing and intake skills, including diagnostic assessment, psychosocial history, case notes, case summary, treatment format and planning, and evaluation of treatment effectiveness.
 Students are required to work with actual client(s).
-Prerequisite: COUN845 or permission.
+Prerequisite: For School Counseling Sequence: PSYC610 and candidacy.
+For all other counseling sequences: COUN845 or permission.